Rick's Daily Tips

 Bottom line: The mobile carriers generally do a good job at recognizing scam/spam calls and labeling them as such.

-But as you recently found out, they do sometimes make mistakes.
+But as you recently found out, they do occasionally make mistakes.

 Popular…